 - 2 ribs celery leaves included, thinly sliced

 - 2 boneless skinless chicken breasts about 1 lb.

 - 4 oz. dry pasta any shape or kind (I used rotini)

 - 1 tablespoon fresh dill

-- Melt butter in a large pot over medium-high heat.
+- Melt butter (2 tablespoons) in a large pot over medium-high heat.

 - Add the carrot, celery, and onion.
 Sauté over medium high heat until softened and browned, about 5 minutes.

-- Add the chicken broth and chicken breasts, along with some salt and pepper.
+- Add the chicken broth (6 cups) and chicken breasts (2), along with some kosher salt (about 1 teaspoon) and pepper (about 1/2 teaspoon).
 Bring to a boil.

 - Cover and simmer on low heat for 15-20 minutes, or until chicken is fully cooked (this will depend on how thick the breasts are).

 - Remove the chicken and place on a cutting board.
 Add the dry pasta to the soup.
 Stir, and simmer until cooked through (this will depend on what kind of pasta you are using- about 6-8 minutes).

 - Meanwhile, shred the chicken with two forks.
 I like to shred it into larger pieces.
 Add back to the pot.

 - Once the pasta is cooked through, turn off the heat and stir in the lemon juice and dill.
 Season to taste with more salt and pepper if needed and serve.